 - Aftercare support

-When a client completes the rehabilitation phase of Norco addiction treatment it is crucial for them to participate in our Alumni program and seek out additional resources of aftercare.
+When a client completes the rehabilitation phase of Norco addiction treatment, participating in our Alumni program and resources for aftercare support will be of highest importance.
 Having a strong support network made up of family, friends, loved ones, and others striving in recovery is key to sobriety maintenance in recovery.
 A solid, well-structured, and supportive aftercare program often promotes sobriety.
 Aftercare can come in many forms, from private counseling to periodic group meetings.

 Many patients with Norco dependency often suffer from other co-occurring psychological disorders, like depression or anxiety, as well as some other substance abuse disorder, like alcoholism.
 Such disorders often lead to relapse if they are not treated properly.
 One way to address such co-occurring psychological disorders is providing a dual diagnosis treatment and a behavioral therapy, helping people to engage in a process that will break the old habits while forming new and healthy ones.
 Behavioral therapy will also help the patients to deal with stress and control some triggers in the future, in order to prevent relapse.
 Restore Treatment LA offers this multidisciplinary approach for its patients, guaranteeing a drug-free life.